dr-guangtou/taotie/research/getting_started.md

-# Getting Started as Researcher
+# Getting Started as a Researcher

 ## Choosing a Programing Language